mattiabasone/CanopyGUIEnhancer/README.md

 ### Version 1.6

 * Added per-SM traffic and packets per seconds in the AP -> Statistics -> Throughput page
+* Added conversion miles => kilometres in homepage
+* [Bugfix] In the AP Evaluation the "Beacon Power Level" entry isn't displayed on radio with software version < 14.1.1

 ### Version 1.5